 Our online gold purity calculator will answer your calculation and conversion needs quickly.
 With this calculator, you can calculate the percentage of pure gold by entering the karat value visible on your gold jewellery piece.
 Use the calculator to enter any Karat value from 1 to 24 and convert it into a percentage of pure gold.

 Another way some jewellers mark their gold jewellery is by using parts-per-thousand numbers instead of karats.
 This parts-per-thousand value can be converted to a percentage by dividing by 10.
 For instance, the parts-per-thousand mark 585 means that the jewellery contains 58.5% pure gold.

 Once you know the karats of your gold jewellery, it's best to convert them to a percentage to figure out what part of your gold alloy is pure gold.
 There are many things to check before buying gold jewellery online or at the shop.

 For example, if you know that a gold item is 18 karats, divide 18 by 24.
 You have 0.75.
 And multiplied by 100 is equal to 75% of gold content.

 To weigh your gold, you will need a sensitive scale.
-Normally gold is measured in grams, but many jewellers and gold dealers use troy ounces and pennyweights.
+Usually, gold is measured in grams, but many jewellers and gold dealers use troy ounces and pennyweights.
 So, in some cases, you might need to convert your measurements to these units.
 For instance, we have different types of gold jewellery, such as:

 To determine the amount of pure gold in your jewellery, you need to multiply the weight of your latest jewellery purchases in grams by its purity percentage.
-For example, if you have an 18K gold chain that weighs 8 grams, knowing that 18 karats equal to 75% of purity, you can calculate the pure gold in the chain which is 6 grams.
+For example, if you have an 18K gold chain weighing 8 grams, knowing that 18 karats equals 75% of purity, you can calculate the pure gold in the chain, which is 6 grams.